DanielPodolsky/Estatein-Real-Estate-Training/notes-to-fix.md

 7. hero-mid doesnt start from the sides. (its centered instead of space between?)
 8. Change property to display: flex to maintain vertical alignment.
 9. Change every "Review" to "Testimonials" in code.
+10. Have a specific button class...
+11. Make the ul at the footer look like we want (Like in figma)

+*NEW* To Fix:
+1. Border-bottom of header-top to remove it after user clicks the X button.

 Completed:

+Problems I had and the answers to them!

+1. Background image for the site; Don't put them in the CSS Reset.
+Instead, put the background image in the body.
+2. Not a problem, but good video for hamburger :) https://www.youtube.com/watch?v=U8smiWQ8Seg (Coding2Go)